JakeCarbone/UCL-coding-tutorial/presentation.md

 * Python is a great language for scraping.
 There are a whole host of Python packages out there to make scraping easier.
 Scrappers written in Python give InfluenceMap access to data we would overwise be unable to access.

-* For example, we use Python to scrape government regulatory disclosure sites to find comments from companies and trade associations lobbying against policies.
+* For example, we use Python to scrape government regulatory disclosure sites.
+The data from these scrappers can then be searched to find comments from companies and trade associations on policies.

 ---